-1 2 3 (e) the administrator believes on reasonable grounds there is no reasonable likelihood of the dispute being settled by dispute resolution; 4 5 (f) the dispute is frivolous, vexatious, or was not made in good faith; 6 (g) the lodging party has, in writing, withdrawn the dispute; 7 (h) the dispute has been resolved.
-8 9 10 (2) However, the administrator must dismiss a dispute if the dispute is a kind prescribed by regulation as a residential building dispute that must not be resolved by dispute resolution.
-11 12 (3) If the administrator dismisses a dispute, the administrator must give the lodging party a statement of reasons for the decision.
-13 14 Note For what must be included in a statement of reasons, see the Legislation Act, s 179.
-127P Administrator may refer dispute in certain circumstances 15 1217 Administrator may rolor dispute in contain on cametainess 15 16 17 18 (1) The administrator may refer a residential building dispute to another entity if the administrator believes on reasonable grounds the dispute is more appropriately addressed by the other entity.
-16 17 18 19 20 The administrator may refer a residential building dispute to another entity if the administrator believes on reasonable grounds the dispute 16 17 18 19 20 21 (1) The administrator may refer a residential building dispute to another entity if the administrator believes on reasonable grounds the dispute is more appropriately addressed by the other entity.
-However, the administrator may only refer a residential building dispute lodged with the administrator under section 127N with the 16 17 (1) The administrator may refer a residential building dispute to another entity if the administrator believes on reasonable grounds the dispute is more appropriately addressed by the other entity.
-However, the administrator may only refer a residential building dispute lodged with the administrator under section 127N with the written agreement of the party who lodged the dispute.
-16 17 18 19 20 21 22 23 24 (1) (2) 127Q The administrator may refer a residential building dispute to another entity if the administrator believes on reasonable grounds the dispute is more appropriately addressed by the other entity.
-However, the administrator may only refer a residential building dispute lodged with the administrator under section 127N with the written agreement of the party who lodged the dispute.
-Commencing dispute resolution This section applies to a residential building dispute if the administrator does not dismiss the dispute under section 127O or refer 16 17 18 19 20 21 22 23 24 25 (1) (2) 127Q (1) The administrator may refer a residential building dispute to another entity if the administrator believes on reasonable grounds the dispute is more appropriately addressed by the other entity.
-However, the administrator may only refer a residential building dispute lodged with the administrator under section 127N with the written agreement of the party who lodged the dispute.
-Commencing dispute resolution This section applies to a residential building dispute if the administrator does not dismiss the dispute under section 127O or refer the dispute under section 127P.
+- (e) the administrator believes on reasonable grounds there is no reasonable likelihood of the dispute being settled by dispute resolution; - (f) the dispute is frivolous, vexatious, or was not made in good faith; - (g) the lodging party has, in writing, withdrawn the dispute; - (h) the dispute has been resolved. - (2) However, the administrator must dismiss a dispute if the dispute is a kind prescribed by regulation as a residential building dispute that must not be resolved by dispute resolution. - (3) If the administrator dismisses a dispute, the administrator must give the lodging party a statement of reasons for the decision.

+Note For what must be included in a statement of reasons, see the Legislation Act, s 179.

+127P Administrator may refer dispute in certain circumstances

+- (1) The administrator may refer a residential building dispute to another entity if the administrator believes on reasonable grounds the dispute is more appropriately addressed by the other entity. - (2) However, the administrator may only refer a residential building dispute lodged with the administrator under section 127N with the written agreement of the party who lodged the dispute.

+127Q Commencing dispute resolution

+- (1) This section applies to a residential building dispute if the administrator does not dismiss the dispute under section 127O or refer the dispute under section 127P. - (2) The administrator must decide- - (a) the kind of dispute resolution process to be undertaken; and

-1 2 (b) the dispute resolution officer to conduct the dispute resolution process.
-3 4 (3) The administrator must tell each party to the residential building dispute, in writing- 5 (a) the parties to the dispute; and 6 7 (b) the dispute resolution officer who will conduct the dispute resolution process; and 8 9 (c) the kind of dispute resolution process that will be undertaken; and 0 1 (d) the expectation on parties participating in that kind of dispute resolution process.
-2 127R Information required for dispute resolution 3 4 5 6 (1) A dispute resolution officer may ask a party to a residential building dispute to give the officer, within a stated reasonable time, information about a residential building matter in dispute that the officer reasonably needs to conduct the dispute resolution process.
-7 8 9 (2) The administrator may, in writing, direct a technical building assessor to determine 1 or more of the following in relation to the residential building dispute: 20 21 (a) if residential building work or a related building activity has been carried out; 21 22 23 22 been carried out; (b) if residential building work or a related building activity is 22 23 24 25 been carried out;(b) if residential building work or a related building activity is defective or incomplete;(c) if residential building work or a related building activity satisfies the conditions set for payment of an amount under this Act or a
+- (b) the dispute resolution officer to conduct the dispute resolution process. - (3) The administrator must tell each party to the residential building dispute, in writing- - (a) the parties to the dispute; and - (b) the dispute resolution officer who will conduct the dispute resolution process; and - (c) the kind of dispute resolution process that will be undertaken; and - (d) the expectation on parties participating in that kind of dispute resolution process.

+127R Information required for dispute resolution

+- (1) A dispute resolution officer may ask a party to a residential building dispute to give the officer, within a stated reasonable time, information about a residential building matter in dispute that the officer reasonably needs to conduct the dispute resolution process. - (2) The administrator may, in writing, direct a technical building assessor to determine 1 or more of the following in relation to the residential building dispute: - (a) if residential building work or a related building activity has been carried out: - (b) if residential building work or a related building activity is defective or incomplete; - (c) if residential building work or a related building activity satisfies the conditions set for payment of an amount under this Act or a residential building work contract; - (d) a matter prescribed by regulation.